Spring is here, chances are if you’re not on your lawn or in your garden, you’re hanging out on the deck.

 Finally, seal or stain the deck to protect it from rain and sun using a quality deck sealer or stain.

-It’s important to make sure new deck wood is ready for the stain.
+It’s important to ensure new deck wood is ready for the stain.
 New wood requires some curing time to dry out and allow the pores of the wood to open.
 Test the surface by pouring a cup of water on it.
 If the water soaks in within 30 seconds, the wood is dry enough to stain.
 If not, wait 4-6 weeks and test again.

 Once the wood has passed that test, apply stain when the outside temperature is between 50 and 80 degrees Fahrenheit.

-Watch this video to find out how staining a wood deck protects the wood from UV rays and mildew so it will last longer and look better.
+Watch this video to find out how staining a wood deck protects the wood from UV rays and mildew, so it will last longer and look better.

 As with any paint or staining project, the key is the preparation.
-Cover any areas you want to protect, and sweep or brush the surface clean of any surface dust, dirt, and debris.
+Cover any areas you want to protect and sweep or brush the surface clean of any surface dust, dirt, and debris.

 5. Furnish Your Deck